 In terms of gameplay, there is a right way and there is a wrong way to play this game.
 If you choose poorly, this game is going to suck.
 A lot.
 And I don’t mean this as in if-you-play-it-like-a-shooter-you’ll-die.
 It’s a stealth game.
 Be a ninja.
 That’s what the game is designed to accomplish.
 The only problem is that when you have a bunch of different power sets to choose from to choose how you want to be a blood-drinking ninja, you should be able to accomplish goals in different ways.
 I wasted probably a good fourteen hours playing the game the wrong way before restarting at the beginning out of pure spite and self-hatred.
 To play the game right, you’re going to specifically need Awakened Instincts and a fully developed Shadowgrip power tree if you don’t want to spend a lot of time looking at the loading screen.

-And I mean that, because it’s biggest flaw is its save system.
+And I mean that, because it’s the biggest flaw is its save system.
 Oh, did it take you forty minutes to clear that big room in the museum level?
 Got that one last guy in your way between you and your goal?
 Want to save before you take that big risk?
 You can’t.
 The game decides when your save points are dammit, and it’s not going to give you any big hints when it happens.
-The little disk icon doesn’t stay up for real long and it usually comes up in subtitled cut scenes when you’re not ready for it.
+The little disk icon doesn’t stay up for really long and it usually comes up in subtitled cutscenes when you’re not ready for it.
 So, want to take a risky gamble?
-Determine if you can bear looking at another purple tinged load screen with really stupid hints refreshing on it while you wait for another chance to feel extra dumb trying it all over again.
+Determine if you can bear looking at another purple-tinged load screen with really stupid hints refreshing on it while you wait for another chance to feel extra dumb trying it all over again.

 To add to this, the AI system is dumb.
 I mean rock stupid.
 I understand that the role of ‘Museum Guard’ is probably not the best paying of jobs, but if I’m standing in a pool of light and I kill another guard in front of you, it shouldn’t matter how far away I am.
 You should be on your radio reporting that some psychopath in a hoodie just twisted your buddy’s head off and drank him down like a fucking Pepsi.
 Likewise, there are delineated zones that guards just won’t go into.
 No matter what.
 In the garden level, I found a hidden grotto to lurk in while I planned the best way to take out the forces keeping me from my objectives.
 When I came out and killed a guard a little too carelessly, I set off the alarm, and despite seven well-trained corporate security troops having seen me… they did not chase me into the grotto.
 They stood outside shouting ‘search the area!’ for three minutes then went back to business as usual.
 Also, if you’re in one zone and trip an alarm, go to the last zone and hang out with all of the bodies you’ve murder-deathed to get there.
 Guards won’t follow you into other zones.
 These are some really minimum wage guards.